selfage/bundler_cli/README.md

 ## Options explained

-### Environment file
+### Extra file

-See [this answer](https://stackoverflow.com/questions/38906359/create-a-global-variable-in-typescript/67040805#67040805) for how to properly create and use environment file with the help of globalThis.
+See [this answer](https://stackoverflow.com/questions/38906359/create-a-global-variable-in-typescript/67040805#67040805) for how to use extra files to properly define global `environment` variable with the help of globalThis.

 ### Asset files